team-friendo/signalboost/README.md

 * An email address to provide to Let's Encrypt (https://letsencrypt.org/) for easy, seamless ssl support.
 * A signalboost API Token, a hex key created by you to authenticate on your new signalboost API.

-To do local development for signalboost you only need:
+To do local development for Signalboost you only need:

 * A local computer able to run node and docker, git and the development tools of your choice.
 * A Twillio account (https://www.twilio.com/) that provides the phone numbers that signalboost will use.
 * A paid Ngrok account https://dashboard.ngrok.com/billing/plan that allows secure tunnelling to your localhost's signalboost API.
 * A signalboost API Token, a hex key created by you to authenticate on your new signalboost API.

-We'll address the host and development system setup in the Developer and Sysadmin guides later, but for now the next step is to make sure you have the services and authentication details you need to proceed.
+We'll address the setup of host and development systems in the Developer and Sysadmin guides later, but for now the next step is to make sure you have the services and authentication details you need to proceed for the configuration you want to do.

 ## Setup third party services and other details

-**API Domain**
+Identify above what credentials and services are needed for your setup and use these details to get what you need:

+**Domain**

-If you already have a domain you can use great, if not register one for your new instance and create an A record for the IP address of your host server.
+If you want to run a production version of Signalboost you will need a domain.
+If you already have one you can use great, if not register one for your new instance and create an A record for the IP address of your host server.
 For domain name registration we think that [Njal.la](https://njal.la) is hands down the best option.

 **Twillio Account**

 To get Twilio credentials, sign up for a Twilio account [here](https://www.twilio.com/try-twilio), then visit the [console page](https://www.twilio.com/console) and look for the `ACCOUNT SID` and `AUTH TOKEN` fields on the righthand side of the page.
 You will need these for configuration later.
-A free account only provides one number but might be enough to get you started.
+A free account only provides one phone number, but might be enough to get you started.
+You will need a number for ever channel you want to host.

 **Let's Encrypt Account**